catharsisjelly/catharsisjelly.github.io/performance.md

 ### March 2021 - December 2021 - The Documentary

 [The Documentary](https://improv.fandom.com/wiki/The_Documentary) is an Improv form created by Billy Merritt at the Upright Citizens Brigade Theatre in 2002.
 I learned about it via a course held by The Nursery Theatre.
 After I took the course I really wanted to get a team together to make an Online show of it using Zoom.
 It took a few months of working through the format with a team of players before we performed our first live show to an audience of around 40 people.
-We repeated the show a couple more times throughout the year and was able to donate £155 to Briistol Mind.
+We repeated the show a couple more times throughout the year and was able to donate £155 to Bristol Mind.
 I'm currently unsure if I am going to do iit again in 2022 as most people seem to want to return to performing in the physical world.
 Feel free to [get in touch](mailto:me@catharsis.co.uk) if you want to know more.

 ### December 2020 - Deconstruction Showcase